 Here are some easy ways to boost hydration with gel water:

 - Put a pinch of salt in your water.
 The electrolytes help with hydration, as demonstrated by this 2015 study.

-- Add a teaspoon of crushed chia seeds to water and then let it soak for at least 15 minutes (overnight is ideal) before adding it to smoothies or other drinks.
+- Add a teaspoon of crushed chia seeds to water and then let it soak for at least 15 minutes (overnight is ideal) before drinking it, or adding it to smoothies or other drinks.
 (The gel that forms around chia seeds after you soak them is water in the gel phase.)

 - Eat as many raw fruits and veggies as you can: most are at least 70% water.
 The great thing about the gel water in plants is that it comes with skin‑loving nutrients.
 When you eat your water, you are also getting vitamins, minerals and fibre, all of which helps your body absorb water.